-These Fellowships have been designed to nurture talented early to mid-career researchers, who are associated with the RPH Research Foundation, by enabling them to make vital progress along their chosen career paths.
-Successful applicants will be provided with salary support so they can undertake research that will enhance their competitiveness in both state and national fellowship schemes.
+These Fellowships were designed to nurture talented early to mid-career researchers, who are associated with the RPH Research Foundation, by enabling them to make vital progress along their chosen career paths.
+Successful applicants are provided with salary support so they can undertake research that will enhance their competitiveness in both state and national fellowship schemes.

 Eligibility and Suitability Criteria